WillMeilahn/holbertonschool-higher_level_programming/python-classes/README.md

 # Holberton School: Classes and Objects

-This project aims to allow students to learn about object oriented programming (OOP), classes, objects, instances, methods and attributes in **Python**.
+This project aims to allow students to teach about object oriented programming (OOP), classes, objects, instances, methods and attributes in **Python**.

 ## Technologies